 Jane.

-and jane and carl! alright, how it works: there's a beat going on like this; a pedestrian beat. you don't dance to beat, you dance to what george sings, okay? the the quick ones, okay? george, them dance!
+and jane and carl! alright, how it works: there's a beat going on like this; that's a beat. you don't dance to that beat, you dance to what george sings, the the little quick ones, george, them dance!

-Tu-dup, du-dee-da... study this phenomenon. tu-duppy-dup-pu-dee-da... now look, rick and and carl, you're, you're but you're just too reserved.
+Tu-dup, du-dee-da... let's this phenomenon. tu-duppy-dup-pu-dee-da... now look, and jane and carl, you're, you're but you're just too reserved.
 I can...
-I you wil Ybe in a minute. okay, I'll t-tell you go back to your seats and we'll bring up the batch. carl, and jane! alright, you try...?
+I you wil Ybe in a minute. okay, t-tell you what: go back to your seats and bring up the next batch. carl, and jane! alright, you try...?

 you say frank!

-Du-dup-dee-dup... now that's like it. du-dup-dee-dup... lana, you're so good we to bring up some other people to you. brenda, imported from edward's air base, where she...
-Es and gentlemen, brenda... brenda is a professional harlot and she got finished stripping for a bunch of guys at edward's air base, and she made it down here in for the show. tw Rs of taking it off for the in the car, really good. okay. heh. brenda, has a lovely assistant named carl, or james davis if you prefer. cohen, ladies and gentlemen!
+Du-dup-dee-dup... now more like it. du-dup-dee-dup... lana, you're so good we to bring up other people to assist you. brenda, imported from air force base, where she...
+Es and gentlemen, brenda... brenda is a professional harlot and she just got stripping for a bunch of guys at air force base, and she it down here in time for the show. tw Rs of taking it off for the boys in the car, good. okay. heh. brenda, brenda has a lovely named carl, or robert james if you prefer. cohen, ladies and gentlemen!
 Ce!

-Du-du-dip... you're still too adagio, I keep you! du-dup-du-dee-da... on the bubble machine! dup-dee-da, dup-dee-da... god, is that a bubble-machine! bow, du-du-du-du-du-da...
-Es and gentlemen: ex-wife! and gentlemen, you're sitting in your chairs, saying to I could do that. and of you can! and now is big chance! all you h O do, the first is easy, all you gotta do is stand up. go ahead, just up. there you go, you are up. yes, some of you are not up but you won't as much fun as the Who are up. okay, turn on the big lights so everybody can see going on. yes, many of you are standing up. okay, link your mind with the of george duke! and when...
+Du-du-dip... you're still too adagio, I telling you! du-dup-du-dee-da... turn on the machine! dup-dee-da, dup-dee-da... god, is that a bubble-machine! bow, du-du-du-du-du-da...
+Es and don's ex-wife! and gentlemen, you're probably sitting in chairs, saying to I could do that. and of you can! and now is big chance! all you h O do, the first step is easy, all you gotta do is up. go ahead, just up. there you go, you are up. yes, some of you are not up but you won't have as fun as the Who are up. okay, turn on the big lights so can see what's going on. yes, many of you are standing up. okay, link your mind the mind of george duke! and when...

-Du-dup... it! when he plays those funny fast notes, twitch around and have a good with the be-bop tango, try it! you wanna do is alright. you gotta do Anna do, alright. yes you got to you came to the right place, tonight. (give me some of that now). as you have guessed, ladies and gentlemen, is the end of our concert.
-Ike to you ver... wanna thank you much for coming. hope you had a time. fowler on trombone, napoleon murphy on tenor sax and vocals, ruth underwood on percussion Ph on drums, chester thompson on drums, tom on bass and george duke on the keyboards. thank you much. alright, alright...
+Du-dup... it! when he plays those funny little notes, around and have a good time with the tango, let's try it! you wanna do is alright. you gotta do do, it's alright. yes you got to know you came to the place, tonight. (give me some of that now). as you might guessed, and gentlemen, this is the end of our concert.
+Ike to you ver... wanna thank you very for coming. hope you had a time. fowler on trombone, napoleon brock on tenor sax and lead vocals, underwood on percussion Ph humphrey on drums, chester on drums, tom fowler on bass and duke on the keyboards. thank you much. alright, alright...